-The positive results from the preliminary metallurgical test work on the copper mineralization from the Eaglehead project completed by SGS Mineral Services has provided an indication of the potential range of recoveries (expressed in percentages) for copper-gold-molybdenum-silver from the Eaglehead project.
+The positive results from the preliminary metallurgical testwork completed in 2015 has provided an indication of the potential range of recoveries (expressed in percentages) for copper-gold-molybdenum-silver from the Eaglehead project.

-The characterization and open circuit flotation test work produced a series of concentrate samples the first of which is referred to as the rougher concentrate and ending up at the third cleaner concentrate; the final stage of the test work.
 Copper recoveries in the third cleaner concentrate ranged from 77.1% in the low grade (0.11% copper) composite sample to 92.7% copper in the master composite (0.26% copper) sample.
-The corresponding concentrates produced from the test work contained between 21.1% and 37.9% copper with estimated by-product credits of 11.8 g/t gold and 96 g/t silver.
-Metal recoveries ranged from 65% to 87% for gold and from 71% to 80% for silver.
+These concentrates contained between 21.1% and 37.9% copper with by-product credits of 11.8 g/t gold and 96 g/t silver.
 The third cleaner concentrate also contained significant molybdenum; however tests to produce a separate molybdenum concentrate were not completed.

-The 2015 field exploration program focused on the Pass zone which is located inside the 6,000 m long chargeability anomaly outlined in 2014.
-The 2015 program included re-logging, re-sampling and or sampling of nine historical diamond drill holes from the Pass zone.
-This data has been incorporated into the project data base.
-Two diamond drill holes (1,185m) tested the chargeability anomaly in the Pass zone and intersected broad intervals of copper-gold-molybdenum-silver mineralization in potassic and sericite altered granodiorite and quartz feldspar porphyry.
-Trace element geochemistry suggest multiple intrusive events and that some of the intrusive rock show a strong "Adakite"

-affinity, a signature characteristic of large porphyry copper deposit.
+The 2015 field exploration program focused on the Pass zone located inside the 6,000m long chargeability anomaly outlined in 2014.
+Re-logging, re-sampling and or sampling of nine historical diamond drill holes from the Pass zone was completed and incorporated into the project database.
+Two diamond drill holes (1,185m) intersected broad intervals of copper-gold-molybdenum-silver mineralization in potassic and sericite altered intrusive rocks.
+Trace element geochemistry suggest that some of the intrusive rock at Eaglehead shows a strong "Adakite" affinity, a signature characteristic of large porphyry copper deposit.